-A judge in the US state of Georgia has blocked an order for ballots in November’s presidential election to be counted by hand.
-Judge Robert McBurney ruled poll workers would not have received adequate training to handle millions of ballots, adding that the last-minute change would have led to “administrative chaos”.
-The hand count mandate was passed by the pro-Trump majority on the Georgia election board last month, and Tuesday’s ruling was welcomed by Democratic candidate Kamala Harris.
+A US judge in the state of Georgia blocked an order to have millions of ballots in November’s presidential election counted by hand.
+According to Judge Robert McBurney, the three poll workers would not have been trained enough to handle millions of ballots and that the last-minute switch “would have precipitated administrative chaos.”.
+The pro-Trump majority of the Georgia election board approved the hand count requirement last month, and Tuesday’s ruling has been welcomed by Democratic candidate Kamala Harris.

 Georgia